matys1/lab1-web/book-notes/part-3.md

         src="images/myImage.jpg"
         alt="My Image">
     ```
     You can also define images based on the device width using the `w` descriptor.
-This described the width of the image being referenced.
+This describes the width of the image being referenced.
 For example:
     ```html
     <img srcset="images/myImage.jpg 100w,
             images/myImage-2x.jpg 200w,